cncf/landscape/readme_summary.md

 Focus on the technical problem your project solves.
 Why would someone need it?
 What technical pain points does it address?
 Be brief and limit your description to 500 characters.

 **Business use:**
-Comment on the business use case of your project.
+Comment on your project's business use case.
 How would it bring value to an organization?
 Does it reduce risk of some type (e.g., regulatory, reputational), or increase responsiveness to customer demand?
 Does it increase security in a way that reduces business support costs?
 What is the business problem your project is trying to solve?
 Be brief and limit your description to 500 characters.

 **Release cadence:**
 How often do you release a new version?